tonantr/python-p3-email-parser-lab/README.md

 ## Learning Goals

 - Validate that strings match specific patterns using regular expressions.
-- Search for strings that match specific patterns using regular expressions.
+- Search for strings that match specific patterns using regular expressions...

 ***